Oluwajuwon165/Learning_log/README.md

 ```
 (ll_env)learning_log$ python manage.py runserver
 ```
-**Note that you need to run this command from the root of the project directory.**\n A successful output should look like this:
+**Note that you need to run this command from the root of the project's directory.**

+A successful output should look like this:
 ```
 Watching for file changes with StatReloader